Massive gauge boson and Higgs boson as the vestiges of non-Fock vacuum: Discussion

-(e) In the Higgs potential, $\lambda |v_h+h_1+ih_2|^4$ predicts the triple and quartic self-couplings of the Higgs particle $h_1$.
-More complex many-body effects than that in Figure \ref{fig.3} may correspond to such self couplings.
-So far, the agreement of the GWS model to experiments of electroweak interaction is satisfactory.
+(d) In the Higgs potential, $\lambda |v_h+h_1+ih_2|^4$ predicts the triple and quartic self-couplings of the Higgs boson.
+More complex many-body effects than that in Figure \ref{fig.3}(b) may correspond to such self couplings.
+So far, the agreement of the GWS model to experiments is satisfactory.
 When more precise measurements are performed, however, there is a possibility of deviation, especially for light quarks and leptons of the first and second generations.
 The above $\widetilde{L}(x)$ predicts some different results from those by the BEH model.
 The next subject is to extend it to the electroweak interaction.